Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a Kansas Healthcare Power of Attorney
+FAQs about making a Kansas Medical Power of Attorney

-A Kansas Healthcare Power of Attorney is a legal document that grants a person or organization permission to make healthcare decisions for you, such as accepting or refusing a specific medical treatment or procedure, when you cannot do so.
+A Kansas Medical Power of Attorney is a legal document that grants a person or organization permission to make healthcare decisions for you, such as accepting or refusing a specific medical treatment or procedure, when you cannot do so.

 The person giving permission is known as the "principal," while the person or organization gaining powers is known as the "agent."
 Suited for Kansas residents, this Power of Attorney for health care can be used in Johnson County, Sedgwick County, Shawnee County, and in every other county or municipality throughout the state.
 All Kansas Healthcare PoA forms from Rocket Lawyer can be completely personalized to address your particular circumstances.
 Making this essential legal document will provide proof to medical providers and other parties that your representative is legally allowed to make choices for you.